Best Productivity Books

 Best productivity books

 - Getting Things Done: The Art of Stress-Free Productivity: To call this my favorite book on productivity is an understatement.
 The “GTD” system is air-tight and rock-solid for clearing up your head, and freeing up your creative energy.
-If you would like an introduction, listen to my David Allen interview on my podcast.
+If you would like an introduction, read my Getting Things Done book summary or listen to my David Allen interview on my podcast.

 - Mind Management, Not Time Management: Productivity When Creativity Matters: I’ve gotta include my own book my list, because this is honestly one of my favorite productivity books – which is why I wrote it!
 This is a system I built for myself on top of GTD, specifically for being productive when creativity matters.
 Instead of managing your time, learn to manage your creative energy.